-The types of complaints/grievances that can be addressed are complaints/grievances against service providers, complaints /grievances regarding waiver services, and other complaints/grievances that directly affect their waiver services.
-The person must first address any complaint/grievance by reporting it to their case manager.
-The case manager begins to address the complaint/grievance with the person within 24 hours.
-If a resolution is not reached within 72 hours the case manager reports the complaint/grievance to the supervisor.
-The supervisor must reach a resolution with the client within seven days.
-If a resolution is not reached within this time frame it is reported to DOM.
-DOM along with MDRS will collaborate to achieve a resolution within seven days.
-In the event the complaint and/or grievance is with the case manager then MDRS and DOM work with the person.
-The person is informed by MDRS at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievance and hearing.
-Participant are advised that filing a grievance or making a complaint is not a pre-requisite to, or substitute for, a State Fair Hearing.
-All participants are notified of rights in accordance with State Fair Hearing procedures and processes as established in the Mississippi Medicaid Administrative Code.
+The types of complaints/grievances that can be addressed are complaints/grievances against service providers, complaints/grievances regarding waiver services, and other complaints/grievances that directly affect their waiver services.
+Persons should first address any complaints/grievance by reporting it to their case manager(s), but may address any complaint/grievance to DOM at any time.
+The case manager(s) begins to address the complaint/grievance with the client within 24 hours.
+If a resolution is not reached within 72 hours the case manager(s) reports the complaint/grievance to the case management supervisor.
+The supervisor must reach a resolution with the participant within seven days.
+If a resolution is not reached within seven days.
+If a resolution is not reached within seven days.
+In the event the operating agency will consult with each other and work towards a resolution within seven days.
+In the event the complaint/grievance is with the case manager is assigned the case management supervisor evaluates the participant's satisfaction with the new case management staff within the following month and notifies DOM of the final resolution.
+Upon admission to the waiver, the participant receives a written copy of their bill of rights which addresses disputes, complaints/grievances and hearings.
+The process ensures an individual's rights to privacy, dignity, respect, and freedom from coercion and restraint.